blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 caller (e.g. ${detect_product_name}) to upload to Black Duck.
 5. Returns the constructed file system to the caller (e.g. ${detect_product_name}) for signature scanning.

+The user ID and group ID of the image inspector service process will (in general) be different from the user ID and group ID of the ${solution_name} process.
+Consequently, the the environment must be confugred so that files created by ${solution_name} are readable by all.
+On Linux, this means an appropriate umask value (for example 002 or 022).
+On Windows, the working directory must be readable by all.
+In addition, the permissions on a Docker tarfile passed via the *docker.tar* property must allow read by all.

 ### Enabling file sharing in Docker

 Docker may restrict file sharing to certain directories that you've configured in